kiba/Writings/fac/chp1_robbed.md

 Where-as the game mechanic very much limit what I can manufacture based on what I research, there's no such things there.
 I have full access to the factorio catalog, including way more buildings and machines that I never thought I need, as well as the ability to create and modify machinery in a CAD program.

 Alas, it also means that research cannot occur without any scientists.
-The description of the various labs required that I need somebody intelligence to manage them.
+The description of the various labs required that I need someone with intelligence to manage them.

 Given that I have absolutely no time to actually conduct research, my priority is logistics and production.